Chart Color Schemes

 Cultural Diversity

-Unley - Parkside was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Unley - Parkside was found to be above average when compared nationally for a number of language and cultural background related metrics

-Unley-Parkside's cultural diversity exceeds most local areas, with 27.5% of residents born overseas and 21.3% speaking a language other than English at home.
-Christianity is the predominant religion in Unley-Parkside, accounting for 45.2% of its population.
-Judaism is overrepresented compared to Greater Adelaide, comprising 0.3% versus 0.2%.
+Unley-Parkside's population showed high cultural diversity, with 27.5% born overseas and 21.3% speaking languages other than English at home.
+Christianity was the predominant religion in Unley-Parkside, accounting for 45.2%.
+Judaism was slightly overrepresented compared to Greater Adelaide (0.3% vs 0.2%).

 Frequently Asked Questions - Diversity